 Death Proof is an interesting lesser effort from Quentin Tarantino.
-It’s noble intentions exist within a cluttered picture, which fundamentally has an identity crisis while also possessing a patronising excessiveness.
-On the one hand, it wants to embrace the sleaziness and style of a slasher film.
-It certainly does this to varying levels of success.
-All of which are conceptual.
+Its noble intentions exist within a cluttered picture, which fundamentally has an identity crisis while also possessing a patronising excessiveness.
+It wants to embrace the sleaziness and style of a slasher film.
+However, one can’t help but feel that its reach is all conceptual.

 For example, the title Death Proof refers to the car which the antagonist- Stuntman Mike (Kurt Russell) fashions for his primary gimmick and weapon to kill, much like Jason Voorhees and his hockey mask and machete.
-It is a great contemporary conceptualisation of a slasher villain.
-However, he is not very frightening, and Tarantino’s attempt at the voyeuristic axioms of the genre do not yield any genuine tension.
+It’s a great contemporary conceptualisation of a slasher villain.
+However, he’s not very frightening, and Tarantino’s attempt at the voyeuristic axioms of the genre do not yield any genuine tension.

-One gets the feeling that Tarantino’s usual effortless build up of tension is missing in this picture.
-Instead, the film feels like the director excitingly attempting to explain how his film evokes slasher films, without realising what make them work in the first place.
-They are fundamentally engaging because they represent the generational revenge of parents in the sixties who were punishing their adolescent’s new found loose morals.
+One gets the feeling that Tarantino’s usual effortless build-up of tension is missing in this picture.
+Instead, the film feels like the director excitingly attempting to explain how his film evokes slasher films, without realising what makes them work in the first place.
+They are fundamentally engaging because they represent the generational revenge of parents in the sixties who were punishing their adolescent’s new-found loose morals.
 Or in the case of the original, A Nightmare on Elm Street, the teenage characters were getting killed because of their parents’ original sin.